The Complete Guide to Amazon FBA Reimbursement [2022 Updated]

 Your goods’ shipment might go off without a hitch, and Amazon receives your inventory at the warehouse.
 However, for whatever reason, they might lose your units afterward.
 Occasionally, Amazon even destroys your items without permission or acknowledging you.
 Typically, this happens when they think the item is significantly damaged and unsellable.

 Amazon wants to protect its customers at all costs and continuously puts effort into enhancing the customer experience.
-As a result, Amazon is rapid to refund the buyer, and unfortunately, some customers take advantage of this.
+As a result, Amazon quickly refunds the buyer, and unfortunately, some customers take advantage of this.

 Incorrect FBA Fees